You are probably making one or more epic fails in your content marketing.

 Better news: help is on the way.

-Artificial intelligence tools and technologies offer a smarter way to do content marketing.
+AI in content marketing offers a smarter way to work.
 Combined with human intelligence and creativity, AI can help you learn more about your target audiences and build a strategy that actually works.

 We spoke to Bart Frischknecht, CEO of Cobomba, a company that offers an AI-powered content strategy tool.
 He’s an engineer-turned-marketer now working at the cutting edge of content marketing and AI, so he knows a thing or two about how this topic.

 Here, he reveals the exact mistakes content marketers need to avoid, how to fix your content marketing with AI, and how to get the most out of AI-powered tools.